brianhaferkamp/tabletopfootballgame/README.md

 ## Feedback

-Advanced Stats Football is a brand new game that has only been played a few times.
+Advanced Stats Football is a brand new game.
 It’s being released at the earliest possible stage for play testing and creating a better game overall.
-Please play using the demo teams and let me know what needs to be improved or added.
-If you have suggestions or find errors in the game or game play guide please email me at brianhaferkamp@gmail.com.
+If you have suggestions or find errors in the game or game play guide please send an email to advancedstatsfootball@gmail.com.